ampintilie/LXD_Monitor/README.md

 2. Import templates in Zabbix.
 3. Apply 'LXD NODE' Template to machines.
 The 'LXD CONTAINER' Template will be appplied automatically to discovered containers.

+Note!
+If discovery doent work, check if /var/lib/zabbix or 'home path' for user zabbix exists and owner is zabbix.